 Turning your headphone speaker into a stereo speaker is also another alternative.
 You can also use the headphone’s microphone (if it has one) and turn it into a DIY lavalier microphone for video conferences.
 The internet has many tutorials on how to do this professionally.

 Art lovers can repurpose different components of their headphones.
-For instance, the speaker cones can make some unique jewelry, such as music-themed earrings.
+For instance, the speaker cones can make some unique jewellery, such as music-themed earrings.
 You can also braid the wires into bracelets or chokers.

 The headphone cables can also make unique wires to pin your favorite photos on your wall.
 Online websites such as Pinterest can be a great place to get DIY ideas.